packem/packem_logger/README.md

 # packem-logger

-A minimal logger for Packem's LC
+A minimal logger for Packem's LC.

+> **Note**: Packem v1.0-stable is not situated to use this crate anymore.